VIAME/VIAME/examples/building_and_installing_viame/README.rst

 Scallop_TK, and Matlab--with a corresponding option called VIAME_ENABLE_[option],
 in all caps.
 For each plugin to install, you need a cmake build flag setting the option.
 The flag looks like ``-DVIAME_ENABLE_OPENCV:BOOL=ON``, of course changing OPENCV to match the plugin.
 Multiple plugins may be used, or none.
-They are listed
-below:
+If uncertain what to turn on, it's best to just leave the default enable and disable flags which will build most (though not all) functionalities.
+They are listed below: